lorn-jaeger/wrf-run/docs/user_instructions.rst

    * Ungrib is inherently serial; the workflow subdivides it per hour and runs 2×N jobs (hybrid and soil, if using HRRR native-grid files) or N jobs (for all other IC/LBC models) to make it embarrassingly parallel.
-Ungrib is run separately as a 1-core job for each :code:`icbc_model` file in its own directory to avoid ungrib.exe cleanup processes that delete all files matching a starting pattern, which often causes “file not found” errors when running multiple instances of :code:`ungrib.exe` simultaneously within the same directory.
+Ungrib is run separately as a 1-core job for each :code:`icbc_model` file in its own directory to avoid :code:`ungrib.exe` cleanup processes that delete all files matching a starting pattern, which often causes “file not found” errors when running multiple instances of :code:`ungrib.exe` simultaneously within the same directory.